Transport Quasi-Monte Carlo: Practical considerations

 Throughout this paper, we have assumed that the pushforward measure $\tau_\# q$ is equal to the target distribution $p$.
 In practice, however, this equality rarely holds exactly.
 To address the discrepancy between $\tau_\#q$ and $p$, we could apply importance sampling to correct for the bias due to $\tau_\# q\neq p$.

 Let $q_\tau$ denote the density of the pushforward measure $\tau_\#q$, which is given in Equation~\eqref{equ: p_tau}.
-The importance weight, defined as the ratio of the target density $p$ to the pushforward density $q_\tau$, is given by
+The importance weight, defined as the ratio of the target density $p$ to the pushforward density $q_\tau$, is given by $w(\bfx)=\frac{p(\bfx)}{q_\tau(\bfx)}$.
+Then we have